knaveightt/st-knaveightt-void/README.md

 # st-knaveightt-void (st-0.9)
-> Patched st terminal used for my workstations, provided via a patch against st-0.9 for use with xbps-src automated installation in void linux.
+> Patch used to modify the [st terminal](https://st.suckless.org) used for my workstations.
+This patch is provided against st-0.9 for use with xbps-src to automate patching and installation in void linux.

 ## Usage
-Included in this repo is a patch file which represents a full patch to the original st source.
-The following are usage instructions for incorporating this patch for usage in Void Linux's xbps-src build workflow, however the final patch can be used however you may normally patch st for installation into your own system.
+Included in this repo is a patch file which represents a collection of patches to the original st source.
+The following are usage instructions for incorporating this patch using Void Linux's xbps-src build workflow, however the final patch can be used any way you would normally patch st.
-- copy the patch file to a *patches* directory in the `void-packages/srcpkgs/st` directory
+- Copy the patch file to a *patches* directory in `void-packages/srcpkgs/st`
-- run `xbps-src pkg st` to build the xbps package
+- Run `xbps-src pkg st` to build the xbps package
-- install the package from the void-packages directory using `sudo xbps-install --force --repository=hostdir/binpkgs/ st`
+- Install the package from the void-packages directory using `sudo xbps-install --force --repository=hostdir/binpkgs/ st`
 - Recommendation is to lock the st package to the local repo so changes from the default repositories don't overwrite the package.
 Do this using `xbps-pkgdb -m repolock st`

 ## Patch List